 8.2 Academic laboratory Teaching methods No. of hours/ Observations 1.
 Presentation of the laboratory, of the labor Students receive (via the 2 protection norms and of the problems specific to the Internet) the laboratory field of computer systems - generalities regarding the papers at least one week in architecture of computer systems. advance and study them.
 Then, the students carry 2.
 A computing system based on the NIOS II out the practical part of the 2 processor. work under the guidance of 3.
 Input / output ports (part one). the teacher.
 2 4.
 Input / output ports (part two).
 The tools used are: 2 5.
 Interrogation.
 ALTERA Quartus II Web 2 6.
 Interruption.
 Edition - integrated 2 7.
 Assessment of knowledge.
 Test 1. environment for the 2 8.
 Multiprocessor systems. development and 2 9.
 Using the audio port. simulation of digital 2 10.
 Using the video port (part one). circuits 2 11.
 Using the video port (part one).
 ALTERA DE1 - 2 12.
 Audio-video application.
-Configurable test board, 2 13.
+Configurable test board, designed for teaching 2 13.
 Assessment of knowledge.
-Test 2. designed for teaching purposes (FPGA 2 14.
+Test 2. purposes (FPGA 2 14.
 Laboratory recoveries.
-Ending the situation. programming) 2
+Ending the situation. programming) 2 my.sharepoint.com/personal/daniela_popescu_didactic_uoradea_ro/Documents/Forms/All.aspx

-- Course notes (slides) made available to students in electronic format on the Office 365 platform, https://uoradeamy.sharepoint.com/personal/daniela_popescu_didactic_uoradea_ro/Documents/Forms/All.aspx - 2.
-D.E.Popescu, C.Popescu, Architecture of computer systems, University Publishing House, laboratory supervisor, ISBN 973-613-225-9, 2002 - 3.
+1. Course notes (slides) made available to students in electronic format on the Office 365 platform, https://uoradea-

+- 2. D.E.Popescu, C.Popescu, Architecture of computer systems, University Publishing House, laboratory supervisor, ISBN 973-613-225-9, 2002 - 3.
 Office 365 platform on which the laboratory works are loaded - 4.
 Laboratory guide Computer systems architecture, Daniel Filipa - 5.
 Architecture and organization of conventional computing systems laboratory works guide, revised edition,, University of Oradea Publishing House, ISBN: 978-606-10-0678-6

 8.3 Academic project Teaching methods No. of hours/ Observations 1.
 Design of a microprogrammed system based on the NIOS II processor, starting from some given specifications.
-Design steps: Students receive the design 1.
+Design steps: 1.
 Presentation of project themes.
-Each student theme and design receives a homework assignment. methodology and complete 2 hours are allocated for each 2 6.
-Realization of the system using the the project stages under the of the 7 detailed points of the components of Quartus II Web Edition, writing guidance of the teacher. laboratory activity. programs to run on this system and fulfilling the The tools used are: requirements of the project theme, testing the system ALTERA Quartus II Web / programs with the Altera DE1 board, questions and Edition - integrated answers related to the problems encountered, environment for the preparation of project documentation. development and 7.
-Project support, practical verification of operation simulation of digital and grading. circuits ALTERA DE1 - Configurable test board, designed for teaching purposes (FPGA programming).
+Each student receives a homework assignment.
+2 6.
+Realization of the system using the components of Quartus II Web Edition, writing programs to run on this system and fulfilling the requirements of the project theme, testing the system / programs with the Altera DE1 board, questions and answers related to the problems encountered, preparation of project documentation.
+7. Project support, practical verification of operation and grading.
+Students receive the design theme and design methodology and complete the project stages under the guidance of the teacher.
+The tools used are: ALTERA Quartus II Web Edition - integrated environment for the development and simulation of digital circuits ALTERA DE1 - Configurable test board, designed for teaching purposes (FPGA 2 hours are allocated for each of the 7 detailed points of the laboratory activity. programming).

-- 1. ALTERA Quartus II Web Edition - 2.
-Annexes of the laboratory supervisor Daniel Filipa Laboratory supervisor Computer systems architecture, Daniel Filipa - 3.
-Architecture and organization of conventional computing systems laboratory works guide, revised edition,, University of Oradea Publishing House, ISBN: 978-606-10-0678-6
+1. ALTERA Quartus II Web Edition

+2. Annexes of the laboratory supervisor - Daniel Filipa Laboratory supervisor Computer systems architecture, Daniel Filipa

+3. Architecture and organization of conventional computing systems - laboratory works guide, revised edition,, University of Oradea Publishing House, ISBN: 978-606-10-0678-6